anastarawneh/MCCINametagMod/README.md

 - If you change your faction, the mod doesn't recognize your new faction until the next time you load Minecraft.

 Please report any bugs or issues to the [GitHub repository issue tracker](https://github.com/anastarawneh/MCCINametagMod/issues).

+This mod is not affiliated with MCC Island or Noxcrew.